 You don’t need to be like Southwest to get the benefits of a D2C strategy.
 Here are some quick tips to get more customers to book direct.

-Create an email club for special offers
+1. Create email & text message lists for special offers

 - Offer a free lesson